William Buckley (convict): Life with the Wathaurong people

-Buckley met three spear-carrying Wathaurong people, who befriended him at a place called Nooraki (Mount Defiance Lookout).
+Buckley met three spear-carrying Wathaurong people, who befriended him at a place called Nooraki (Mount Defiance Lookout, Wye River, Great Ocean Road).
 His visitors made him a meal of crayfish.
 They then asked Buckley to follow him to their huts, where they arrived by nightfall.
 In the morning the trio went on further into the woods, but Buckley communicated that he would remain in the area.

 He returned to his hut along the creek on the western side of Port Phillip Bay.
 Winter was approaching and he was finding it increasingly difficult to collect adequate amounts of food and keep warm.
-Lonely and worn-down, he journeyed to the eastern portion of the bay in the hope that there were some English escapees that remained in the area.
+Lonely and worn-down, he journeyed to the eastern portion of the bay in the hope that there were some English escapees who remained in the area.
 On his journey, he found a burial mound with a spear sticking out of the ground.
 He took it and used it as a walking stick.
 Further on his trek, he stumbled while crossing a stream and he was carried away by the current.
 He managed to get to the shore but was too exhausted to walk.
 The next morning, still quite feeble, he walked to a lake or lagoon known as Maamart by the Indigenous people.
-There he met two women who realised that he needed help and with assistance of their husbands, they led Buckley to their huts.
+There he met two women who realised that he needed help, and with assistance of their husbands, they led Buckley to their huts.
 The people were members of the Wallarranga tribe of the Wathaurong nation.
 They believed him to be the spirit of a deceased tribal chief, whose spear he had taken from the burial mound.
 Buckley was given the name Murrangurk, which McHugh says was the chief's name.
-Flannery states that Muuranong guurk means "one who has been killed and brought back to life again".
+Tim Flannery states that Muuranong guurk means "one who has been killed and brought back to life again".

-For the next several days there were ceremonies of mourning and rejoicing.
+For the next several days, there were ceremonies of mourning and rejoicing.
 He was cared for and given food specifically selected and prepared to strengthen him.
 Buckley was taken in by the former chief's brother, sister-in-law, and nephew.
 He was adopted into the tribe about one year after he had escaped.
 The Wallarranga tribe shared their food with him and taught him their language, customs, and bush skills.
 He learnt to catch fish and eels, cook in their manner, skin possums and kangaroo, and make thread from animal sinew.
 The tribe appeared to hunt and gather sufficient food.
 They had little illness and lived long lives.
 During the evenings, Buckley often shared his campfire with tribal members and told stories of life in England, on ships, and at war.